skyzh/mini-lsm/mini-lsm-book/src/week3-06-serializable.md

-# Snapshot Isolation and Serializable Snapshot Isolation
+# Serializable Snapshot Isolation

+Now, we are going to add a conflict detection algorithm at the transaction commit time, so as to make the engine serializable.

-## Task 1: Snapshot Isolation: Detect Write-Write Conflict
+## Task 1: Track Read Set in Get and Write Set

-## Task 2: Serializable: Record Read Set and Write Set
+## Task 2: Track Read Set in Scan

 ## Task 3: Serializable Verification